goofball222/unifi/README.md

 ## Changes

 2017-07-29:
+* Simplifying future updates and repository structure
+* Collapsed github primary multi-branches to subfolders under "master"
-* Collapsed github multi-branch setup in to subfolders under "master" and "lts" to simplify future updates
+* Collapsed github lts multi-branches to subfolders and renamed to "unifi54"
 * Updated Docker hub configuration to reflect github changes
+* lts and lts-sc tags changed to unifi54 and unifi54-sc.
+* Existing lts and lts-sc tags will stay as-built on their last release versions, please repoint to unifi54 for future updates
-* All versions remain unchanged, no other changes of note
+* All Unifi versions remain unchanged

 ---